gusgordon/electric_jet/README.md

 ### Aircraft layout

-The aircraft could either be a conventional design (with a separate fuselage and wings) or a [blended wing body](https://en.wikipedia.org/wiki/Blended_wing_body).
+The aircraft could either be a conventional design (with a separate fuselage and wing) or a [blended wing body](https://en.wikipedia.org/wiki/Blended_wing_body).
 There would be many fans embedded in the wing that can be used for VTOL.
 A tail is not needed; the combination of swept wing tips and distributed propulsion would provide adequate control.
 The fuselage length is set equal to the "total" chord of the wing (from root leading edge to wingtip trailing edge).

 ### VTOL